0 of 30 Questions completed

 Which nerve is most likely affected?

 A 43-year-old male is found collapsed at home.
-The next day he is noted to have the following
+The next day he is noted to have the following clinical findings:

 What test is required before consideration of testing for brain stem death?

 A 28-year-old woman presents with a three month history of numbness of the hands and feet.
-On examination, upper and lower extremity reflexes are symmetrically brisk with bilaterally downgoing plantar responses.
+On examination, upper and lower extremity reflexes are symmetrically brisk with bilaterally down going plantar responses.
 Upper extremity power is normal with a normal sensory examination.
-There is mild weakness of ankle dorsiflexion bilaterally with reduced sensation to pin prick to the level of the ankles.
-Joint position sense is normal.
-Vibration sense is impaired to the level of the tibial tuberosity bilaterally.
-Her MRI scan is shown below.

 The most likely diagnosis is: